Cortinarius semisanguineus

 Cortinarius semisanguineus is a medium-sized mushroom with a pale brown to ochre cap, and bright blood-red gills.
 It belongs to the genus Cortinarius, a group collectively known as webcaps.
 It is found growing in conifer plantations, and has recently been given the fanciful common name of surprise webcap.
 In the past it has been called the red-gilled webcap.

 Taxonomy

 This mushroom is placed by some authorities in the genus Dermocybe.
 Most mycologists retain Dermocybe as merely a subgenus of Cortinarius.
 The group contains almost 30 species.
-The species name semisanguineus means 'half blood-red', a reference to the gill colour, as compared with Cortinarius sanguineus which is wholly blood-red.
+The species name semisanguineus means 'half blood-red', a reference to the gill colour, as compared with C. sanguineus, which is wholly blood-red.

 Description

 The cap is campanulate (bell-shaped), and later flattens, but retains a broad umbo (shield-like central boss).
 It is usually between 2–5 cm across, brownish ochre, or umber and with a darker centre.
 It is covered in fine fibrils, and is dry.
 The stipe is usually the same colour as the cap or paler, and is smooth, or finely fibrillose like the cap.
 It is long, slim, and cylindrical.
 Cortinal remnants often left on the stem in this species can be quite fleeting.
 The gills are adnate, markedly sinuate, and fairly crowded.
 They are initially blood-red, but turn cinnamon-brown on aging, giving a spore print of the same colour.
 The flesh is said to smell of radishes, and it is ochre in the stem, but more olive in the cap.